Learning Outcomes

 Remedies against Public Authorities (Sections 6–8 HRA)

-It is unlawful for a public authority to act in a way that is incompatible with a Convention right, unless required by primary legislation.
+Section 6 HRA renders it unlawful for a public authority to act in a way that is incompatible with a Convention right, unless, owing to primary legislation, the authority could not have acted differently.

 Key Term: Public Authority

-Individuals who are victims of an unlawful act by a public authority may bring proceedings in a UK court or rely on Convention rights in any legal proceedings.
+A person who is a "victim" of an unlawful act by a public authority may seek relief through a claim in the UK courts or may rely on Convention rights in any legal proceedings.

-If the court finds a breach, it may grant any relief or remedy it considers just and appropriate, including:
+If a breach is found, the court may grant any relief or remedy it considers just and appropriate, including:

-- an injunction (ordering the authority to do or refrain from doing something)
+- an injunction or order to do or refrain from doing a particular act

-- damages (where necessary to afford just satisfaction)
+- damages, but only if necessary to afford just satisfaction

 Key Term: Damages (HRA context)